 The Community Outreach and Support Services team is responsible for working with families and survivors to develop personalized after-care for those who participated in community hearings or advisory circles.

-The Community Outreach and Support Services team continues to build relationships with regional health support agencies throughout the country, including Indian Residential School Resolution Health Support Workers.
+The Outreach and Support Services Team continues to build relationships with regional health support agencies throughout the country, including Indian Residential School Resolution Health Support Workers.
 This allows local agencies to help support those participating in the National Inquiry.
 They also work with local Elders and Knowledge Keepers to make sure that culturally specific protocols are respected.

 The Research Team gathers and analyzes key information on topics related to the National Inquiry’s mandate.
 Team members review existing materials and studies, conduct new research based on the National Inquiry’s identified knowledge gaps, and analyze evidence to support findings and recommendations.
 One of the Research Team’s most important responsibilities is creating the National Inquiry’s Interim and Final Reports.

 The Research Team is also responsible for developing the National Inquiry’s commemoration, public education, and arts strategy.
 Team members are gathering and documenting works of art in all forms including written, performance, visual, and film, gifted to the National Inquiry.